mt-cs/turtle-tube/README.md

 consumer.close();
 ```

-In a real application, your  `Consumer` would do something with the data consumed.
-For demonstration purposes the consumer will just save it to a file.
+In a real world application, the `Consumer` would do something with the data consumed.
+For demonstration purposes the consumer will just save it to a log file.

-The final demonstration must include at least three `Consumer`applications running on three separate hosts.
-The choice of topic(s) should fully demonstrate the features of the application.

 #### Broker

 The `Broker` will accept an unlimited number of connection requests from producers and consumers.

 The basic `Broker` implementation* will maintain a thread-safe, in-memory data structure that stores all messages.
 The basic `Broker` will be stateless with respect to the `Consumer` hosts.

-The assignment description specifies the application API that you must implement.
-It is up to you to design the communication protocol between the components of the system.
-An API-level method call will be translated into a message that will be sent over a connection between `Broker` and either `Producer` or `Consumer`.

 1. **May 9** - **Persist Log to Disk and Use Byte Offsets as Message ID** Basic implementation
 2. **May 12** - **Push-based Subscriber** Design and implement a mechanism for a Consumer to register to receive updates to a topic.
 The Broker will proactively push out new messages to any registered consumers.